HesselM/rpicross_notes/7-xc-ros.md

     RPI~$ sudo pip install -U rospkg catkin_pkg
     ```

+    > The call to `sudo apt-get install` on the RPi might take a while as approximately 250Mb extracted and installed.
+    > Installing `rospkg` and `catkin_pkg` may produce several errors when building `yaml` support while finishing gracefully.
+My guess is that all might be fine, but perhaps some future tests might show some issues.

 1. Sync packages/headers from RPi to the VM-`rootfs`
     1. Clone repository (if not yet done)
         ```